Your “To DO” list is Hurting You

 Brandon and I used to subscribe to the theory of “a to do list is great!”… but really it is horrible.
+This is why your “To DO” list is hurting you as it did us.
 We used to start out our mornings with this amazing to do list and all the drive + energy we believed we needed to get it all done.
-However, by the end of the day we would only have maybe 3 things crossed off our long lists and walk away from the day feeling frustrated, overwhelmed and disorganized.
+However, by the end of the day we would only have maybe 3 things crossed off our long lists.
+Then we would walk away from the day feeling frustrated, overwhelmed and disorganized.
 Does this sound familiar?

-We all seem to struggle with time management in some area of our life and proof of that can be found in so many conversations.
-The most common phrases besides “I love you” is “I don’t have enough time”.
+We all seem to struggle with time management in some area of our lives and proof of that can be found in so many conversations.
+The most common phrase besides “I love you” is “I don’t have enough time”.
 I am sure you can relate.

 So about 5 years ago we ripped up our “TO DO” list and hatched a new game plan.
 We started creating a strategic weekly schedule using creative thinking and healthy multi-tasking.
 Yes healthy multi-tasking does exist and we will cover that this week in our three part series Photography Business, Life + Balance.